Organ

 For more details see the Organ Specification

-There are around 1000 pipes in the instrument and they vary in length from over 18 feet to 1 inch or less.
+There are around 920 pipes in the instrument and they vary in length from over 18 feet to 1 inch or less.
 The pipework is located in the organ loft, above the vicar's vestry.
-The pipes in the north isle are not in fact functional, they just tidy up and cover the real pipes which at this point would be seen "end on" and not look too pretty.
+The pipes in the north aisle are not in fact functional, they just tidy up and cover the real pipes which at this point would be seen "end on" and not look too pretty.
 The pipes facing onto the chancel are fully functional and on occasion this comes as a rude shock to those sitting in the chancel, as these pipes are in fact the loudest sounding.

 There are 22 stops and 8 combination thumb pistons give rapid selection of a group of stops.
 These are preset by the setter boards on each side of the console.